Updated: Jan 14

 Your why (the deep stuff) is not essential.
 It will only help if it is AUTHENTIC.
 Meaning if you open a restaurant to give-back-to-the-community and you're not saying how you're GIVING BACK it will sound FAKE

-It’s easy to understand and easy to buy.
+should make you easy to understand and easy to buy from.

 Websites start with Design then Usability then Information Architecture then Words are added last.
 Being last-in-line means words are not always given the importance they deserve.
 Don’t let this happen to you.
 And make sure they reflect ‘your voice’ and style, not a wishy-washy professionalism.